SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Installation.rst

 and type ::

-  bash compileTRAP.sh
+  bash compile_TRAP_install_R_packages.sh

-to build the C++ component of TEPIC.
+to build the C++ component of TEPIC and install missing R packages.

 If all dependencies mentioned above are available, no further installation steps are required.